 The H1-B visas are offered to overseas immigrants who possess minimum a graduate degree, work experience of 12 years or a combination of both.
 These visas are allotted through a draw to which employers apply for and are attached to jobs with high skills such as engineers, professors, and physicians.
 In the previous year more than 236, 000 applications were received by the U.S. Citizenship and Immigration Services for a total of 85,000 visas.

-The executive immigration ban applicable for the seven Muslim-majority nations includes Somalia, Libya, Sudan, Iran, Yemen, Syria, and Iraq.
+The executive immigration ban applicable to the seven Muslim-majority nations includes Somalia, Libya, Sudan, Iran, Yemen, Syria, and Iraq.
 So in case if a provisional skilled worker is a native of these seven nations, they would not be permitted to arrive in the US until the ban is lifted.
-This is also applicable to a resident of one of these nations even if in midst of the recruiting process.
+This is also applicable to a resident of one of these nations even if in the midst of the recruiting process.